Quansight/qpub/dgaf/readme.md

 install dependencies from `CONDA, REQUIREMENTS` before building the package.

-        if CONDA and ENVIRONMENT:
+        if f.CONDA and f.ENVIRONMENT:
             ![conda env update @(ENVIRONMENT)]

-        if REQUIREMENTS:
+        if f.REQUIREMENTS:
             ![pip install @(REQUIREMENTS)]